hpi-swt2-exercise/rails-intro-exercise/README.md

 ## Tips

-* This exercise is not graded, the main goal is to learn the basics of Ruby on Rails. **Don't hesitate to ask the teaching team or your fellow students for help!**
+* The main goal of this exercise is to learn the basics of Ruby on Rails. **Don't hesitate to ask the teaching team or your fellow students for help!**
 * The beginning of this exercise is based on the official [Getting Started with Rails Guide](https://guides.rubyonrails.org/getting_started.html).
 When stuck, this should be your first read.
 * `rails s` starts the development server (by default on http://localhost:3000) so you can try out your app in the browser.
 * `rails routes` shows all available routes of the application.